Welcome to Disability Resources!

-“Self-identify” in order to receive services, by first meeting with the Asst.
-Director of Learning and Accessibility Services.
+“Self-identify” in order to receive services, by first meeting with the Director of Learning and Disability Resources.
 During this meeting the student will: discuss a diagnosed condition, the functional limitations the student experiences as a result of this condition, and requests for accommodations (academic, residential and/or dining).

 Provide supporting documentation of their condition, which assists in further identifying accommodations that are reasonable and appropriate.
 Students are not required to bring documentation to the initial meeting; however, should the student already have documentation (such as school system Evaluation Reports, Re-evaluation Reports, IEP or 504 plans, etc.), it may be provided at that time.
 Documentation guidelines will be discussed and provided during the initial meeting.

 Although accommodations may be requested at any time, it is advisable for incoming first year and transfer students to request accommodations several months in advance of the beginning of their first semester.
+For example, students entering in the fall semester should request accommodations in late spring or early summer.
 Prompt requests will provide adequate time to ensure reasonable and appropriate accommodations are in place for the student prior to the start of classes.